 Whether you need music for a video or an image for a blog post, at some point you'll be in a position when you need to curate content from other sources to support your marketing project.
 Become familiar with what you can and cannot use, and how to attribute credit appropriately.

 Your local Chamber of Commerce offers Business After Hours to help connect you with local business, but if you seek a more marketing-focused networking event, search for Meet Ups or User Groups to attend.
-For example, designers can look up their local Adobe User Group.
+For example, designers can look up their local Adobe User Group, or join a virtual one.
 There are 125+ groups internationally including two in New Hampshire (Nashua and Durham), and two online.

 9. Find Professional Associations